-Blue Bayou Resort will be opening its doors for our second year on May 22, 2020.
-Our first year was a Blast and we cannot wait to welcome our Guests this year again.
+Blue Bayou Resort will be opening its doors for our third season on May 21, 2020.
+Our first two seasons was a Blast and we cannot wait to welcome our Guests this year again.
 Blue Bayou Resort is a family own business and you will get to meet the owners (Stephane and Shanahan) on site for most of the season.
 You may also be lucky to enjoy some campfire music at times from the Owner, Stephane himself or even local musician.
-It felt like I was camping all Summer in 2019 and had tons of great moments with many of my guests.
+It felt like I was camping all Summer for the past to Summers and had tons of great moments with many of our guests.
 We can't wait to do it all over again.

 Check in is 3PM, Check Out is 11AM